alphagov/smart-answers/docs/tasks/retiring-a-smart-answer.md

 bundle exec rake "publishing_api:change_owning_application[/marriage-abroad,publisher]"
 ```

-Once this is complete you can then create a new piece of content with the URL
+You can then create a new piece of content with the URL previously used by the Smart Answer.
-the Smart Answer page previously used.

 > NOTE: Start pages once existed in Publisher, and artefacts may persist in Publisher's
 > database with current Smart Answer slugs.
 This may prevent a Smart Answer being replaced
 > by a new document type as Publisher is still reserving the slug.
 [You will need to delete
-> the old artefact]https://github.com/alphagov/publisher/pull/1474/files), once confirmed
+> the old artefact](https://github.com/alphagov/publisher/pull/1474/files), once confirmed
 > it is no longer needed.

 ## Remove Smart Answer code

 Remove all the files and directories associated with the individual Smart
-Answer and their associated tests, examples of common files:
+Answer and their associated tests.
+Examples of common files are:

 - Flow class files
   - app/flows/<\smart-answer>\_flow.rb